supermario/visual-indent/README.md

 # Visual Indentation for Atom

 Prefer 2-spaced, 3-spaced, 4-spaced or 42-spaced code layouts?

-Simply set your _preferred_ target tab width, and `visual-indent` will adjust the indentation width you _see_ to be displayed in your preferred visual width.

-`visual-indent` simply tweaks Atom's indentation markers, so you can work in your preferred visual width while still respecting the actual indentation characters of the current file.
-It makes no changes to the actual indentation.
+Working on code (maybe at work, or open source) with a different indentation that you can't / shouldn't change?

+`visual-indent` lets you set your preferred _visual_ indent width, and work in it without changing the physical indentation in a file.
+Indentation markers get a dynamically calculated width based on the indentation settings of the file.

-Have your indentation cake and eat it too!
+Have your indentation cake, and eat it too!

 ### Install

-:warning: `visual-indent` is currently unreleased and rough around the edges.
+:warning: `visual-indent` is unreleased and rough around the edges.
+It currently has a 10% black opacity background that shows for all resized indents for clarity on when resizing is occurring.

 `apm install supermario/visual-indent`